 Ian started working out at age 40 and has since learned a lot about motivation, success, and developing a fitness routine.

-Some people get started with a gym routine as a young adult and just keep going.
-Maybe they got into a routine that worked for them, or it’s been a habit for so many years that they can’t imagine stopping a hobby that they genuinely enjoy.
+Some people get started with a gym routine as young adults.
+Perhaps as a young adult, you found a routine that worked for you, and it’s been a habit for many years!
+But perhaps you weren't so lucky.

 But this article is for someone who’s never maintained a consistent gym routine and now knows they have to start exercising.
 That’s where I was when I turned 40 and started working out.